joeyklee/carto-code-of-ethics/README.md

 We need to fear the consequences of our work more than we love the cleverness of our ideas.

-Design does not exist in a vacuum.
+Maps do not exist in a vacuum.
 Society is the biggest system we can impact and everything you do is a part of that system, good and bad.
 Ultimately we must judge the value of our work based on that impact, rather than any aesthetic considerations.
 An object that is designed to harm people cannot be said to be well-designed, no matter how aesthetically pleasing it might be, because to design it well is to design it to harm others.
 Nothing a totalitarian regime designs is well-designed because it has been designed by a totalitarian regime.

     A broken gun is better designed than a working gun.

-Non-Violence, Carl Fredrik Reuterswärd, 1985
+    ...
+    Not mapping is better than a map

 ## A map maker owes the people who hire them not just their labor, but their counsel.

-When you are hired to design something, you are hired for your expertise.
+When you are hired to map something, you are hired for your expertise.
 Your job is not just to produce that work but to evaluate the impact of that work.
 Your job is to relay the impact of that work to your client or employer.
 And should that impact be negative, it is your job to relay that to your client along with a way, if possible, to eliminate the negative impact of the work.
 If it’s impossible to eliminate the negative impact of the work, it’s your job to stop it from seeing the light of day.
 In other words, you’re not hired to just dig a ditch, but to evaluate the economic, sociological, and ecological impact of that ditch.
 If the ditch fails those tests, it’s your job to destroy the shovels.

 A map maker uses their expertise in the service of others without being a servant.
-Saying no is a design skill.
-Asking why is a design skill.
+Saying no is a map making skill.
+Asking why is a map making skill.
 Rolling your eyes is not.
 Asking ourselves why we are making something is an infinitely better question than asking ourselves whether we can make it.

 ## A map maker welcomes criticism.